Bali Weather in July: Sunshine, Festivals & Peak Season Vibes

 Source

-July sees the sky of Bali fill up with kites as this is the month when the Bali Kite Festival is celebrated.
-Hundreds and Thousands of kites soar up in the sky, making it seem like it is the same color as that of a painters’ palette and not solely blue.
-While some of kites are, surely, small in size, most of them are relatively large and are found in various shapes.
-This festival is celebrated in order to please the harvest gods.
-This festival happens over a period of several days as July is the month when winds pick up speed.
-Throughout the festival, many people also compete to win prizes as well as get a piece of the sky fly their kites in.
+July sees the sky of Bali fill up with kites, which is the month when the Bali Kite Festival is celebrated.
+Hundreds and Thousands of kites soar up in the sky, making it seem like it is the same color as that of a painter’s palette and not solely blue.
+While some kites are surely small, most are relatively large and are found in various shapes.
+This festival is celebrated to please the harvest gods.
+This festival happens over several days as July is the month when winds pick up speed.
+Throughout the festival, many people also compete to win prizes and get a piece of the sky to fly their kites in.

 This 10-day festival is celebrated in the last week of July and carries into the first week of August.
 This festival is celebrated to honor one God above all – called Ida Sang Hyang Widi Wasa locally – also called The Inconceivable.
-This is celebrated in the time period believed by Balinese people to be the time when spirits roam the Earth.
-These spirits are show warm welcome by the people, through their customs, in temples as well as homes.
-Throughout the duration of this festival, a man dressed as Barong – mythical beast symbolizing divine protection – carries out an exorcism ceremony at night called the Ngelawang.
+This is celebrated in the time believed by Balinese people to be the time when spirits roamed the Earth.
+These spirits show warm welcome by the people through their customs in temples and homes.
+Throughout this festival, a man dressed as Barong – a mythical beast symbolizing divine protection – carries out an exorcism ceremony at night called the Ngelawang.
 The Barong’s act of roaming is considered to be an act of maintaining the balance between good and evil.

 This post was published by